Purpose#

 Breadcrumb component: Components\Breadcrumb\Default

-Page title block (H1, shown/hidden based on page type and breadcrumb depth)
+Page title block (H1, shown/hidden based on the page flag and breadcrumb depth)

 {% render 'Structure\\ComponentsList' with BodyComponents as components %}